F5Networks/f5-cloud-failover-extension/docs/userguide/faq.rst

 **Can I use this with Application Services Extension (AS3)?**

 Yes, Cloud Failover Extension can be used with |as3| declarations.
 AS3 leverages tenant partitions and some previous failover solutions did not support inspecting tenant partitions.

 |

+**Does it matter if I use Cloud Failover in same network or across network?**

+Cloud Failover is agnostic to same-network and across-network topologies.
+See the next question for more information.

+|